 - an order disposing of one discrete case consolidated in a multi-district litigation under 28 USC Section 1407 is an appealable final decision under 28 USC Section 1291;12

-- that US federal courts are not bound to defer to a foreign governments' official interpretation of its own laws, but owe the foreign government's interpretation 'respectful consideration';15 and
+- US federal courts are not bound to defer to a foreign governments' official interpretation of its own laws, but owe the foreign government's interpretation 'respectful consideration';15

-- that the Supreme Court's ruling in Illinois Brick Co v.
-Illinois, which bars antitrust suits by indirect purchasers, did not apply to consumers who purchased apps from Apple's App Store, even though Apple only collected a commission on the apps and did not set their prices.16
+- the Supreme Court's ruling in Illinois Brick Co v.
+Illinois, which bars antitrust suits by indirect purchasers, did not apply to consumers who purchased apps from Apple's App Store, even though Apple only collected a commission on the apps and did not set their prices;16 and

 The lower federal courts apply these Supreme Court cases, deciding issues related to antitrust injury, standing requirements, the statute of limitations, class actions, discovery and pleading standards.